Tixkokob railway station

-Tixkokob is a train station south of Tixkokob.
+Tixkokob is a train station in Tixkokob Municipality, Yucatán.

 Tren Maya

 Andrés Manuel López Obrador announced the Tren Maya project in his 2018 presidential campaign.
 On 13 August 2018, he announced the complete outline.
 The new Tren Maya put Tixkokob station on the route connecting Teya Mérida railway station and Cancún Airport railway station.

 Tixkokob serves as a station on Section 3 of the Tren Maya, in the state of Yucatán.